balaji-k13/iosched-2013/README.md

 FYI : Manually copied the required sources to eclipse compatible structure , didn't do any code changes , just added required jars

+This is the last commit - > https://code.google.com/p/iosched/source/detail?r=4471ef4e0228617b14201e74fa359470e83bcf6f , when i have checked out the code to prepare eclipse model project.